casteloig/loki-fluentbit/README.md

 ```

 ## Retention
+It depends on the loki version:
+1. Loki scalable: The object storages - like Amazon S3 and Google Cloud Storage - supported by Loki to store chunks, are not managed by the Table Manager.
+Chunks are stored in S3 (so retention is enabled by default).
+There must be a bucket policy to delete old chunks in S3.
-It can be archieved with two different components:
+2. Loki simple (monolithic): it can be archieved with two different components:
   * Table manager.
   * Compactor.

-The single binary no longer supports the Table Manager component from Loki-2.4.0, so it must be archieved with the Compactor.

-The object storages - like Amazon S3 and Google Cloud Storage - supported by Loki to store chunks, are not managed by the Table Manager, and a custom bucket policy should be set to delete old data.

 https://grafana.com/docs/loki/latest/operations/storage/table-manager/#retention
 https://grafana.com/docs/loki/latest/operations/storage/retention/